trevorm4/trevorm4/README.md

 - 👋 Hi, I’m @trevorm4.
-I currently am a Software Engineer at Meta
+I currently am a Software Engineer at Meta working on security for payments
 - 👀 I’m interested in systems programming, security, and statistics
 - 🌱 I’m currently learning React/Typescript
 - 📫 Email me at tmoyer43@yahoo.com or add me on Discord @ Trevor#9816 for all inquiries